 Who we are

-Pearl Buck Center annually supports the efforts of about 600 children and adults with intellectual and developmental disabilities in the Eugene-Springfield area.
-Our programs include Pearl Buck Preschool, Community Employment, Supported Living and the Life Enhancing Activities Program (LEAP).
-Through these programs, we strive to provide the help these individuals need to be empowered, independent members of our society.
+Pearl Buck Center annually supports the efforts of about 700 children and adults with intellectual and developmental disabilities in the Eugene-Springfield area.
+Our programs include Pearl Buck Preschool, Community Employment, Supported Living, Life Enhancing Activities Program (LEAP), Project SEARCH, and Vocational Academy.
+Through these programs, we strive to provide the support these individuals need to be empowered, independent members of our society.